 When estimating the rent at which properties would let, the Assessor must do so by reflecting the general levels of rents actually passing.
 He does not choose the levels of rateable values – these are fixed by landlords and tenants, negotiating in the open market.
 The Assessor merely reflects that market.

 How does the Assessor calculate his values?

-At each revaluation, when fixing the rateable value value, the Assessor must estimate the level of rental value that each property had at a statutory “tone” date.
+At each revaluation, when fixing the rateable value, the Assessor must estimate the level of rental value that each property had at a statutory “tone” date.
 This ensures that all properties are assessed at a common point in time.
-For the 2017 revaluation, the tone date was 1st April 2015.
+For the 2023 revaluation, the tone date was 1st April 2022.

 The Assessor examines the rents being paid for the various types of property, and uses them to establish, if possible, schemes which permit him to calculate a value for every property in his area.
 No matter what method the Assessor uses to arrive at his scheme of value, the object is the same – to place in the valuation roll a net annual value which is a fair estimate of the rental value of the property in question.

 When can the Assessor change a Rateable Value?